just-the-docs/just-the-docs/docs/tests/navigation/grandparent/dca.md

 ---
 layout: default
-title: D
+title: Tests for disambiguation D
-parent: C
+parent: Tests for disambiguation C
-grand_parent: A
+grand_parent: Tests for disambiguation A
 ---

 # D